When you're given redundancy notice

-If you're an employee being made redundant, by law your employer must:
+If you're being made redundant, your employer must:

-- keep paying you until you leave your job
+- keep paying you until the end of your notice period

-You'll usually carry on working until the end of your notice.
+You'll usually carry on working until the end of your notice period.
 How much notice you get depends on how long you've worked for the employer.

 How much redundancy notice you get

-- 1 month to 2 years – the minimum notice is 1 week
+- 1 month up to 2 years – statutory notice is 1 week

-- 2 to 12 years – the minimum notice is 1 week for each year you've worked
+- 2 to 12 years – statutory notice is 1 week for each complete year you’ve worked

-- 12 years or more – the minimum notice is 12 weeks
+- 12 years or more – statutory notice is 12 weeks

 When the notice period starts